-Mr Tan Chew Joo Prior Experience as a Director of a Listed Company on the he Exchange Any prior experience as a director of an issuer listed on the Exchange?
+MR SIAW KEN KET @ DANNY SIAW MR SHO KIAN HIN MS YAP SIEW LING Prior Experience as a Director of a Listed Company on the Exchan ge Any prior experience as a director of an issuer listed on the Exchange?
 Not applicable.
+This is a re-election of a director Not applicable.
 This is a re-election of a director If yes, please provide details of prior experience.
 If no, please state if the director has attended or will be attending training on the roles and responsibilities of a director of a listed issuer as prescribed by the Exchange Please provide details of relevant experience and the nominating committee's reasons for not requiring the director to undergo training as prescribed by the Exchange (if applicable).
 Not applicable.
+This is a re-election of a director Not applicable.
 This is a re-election of a director